The Destination for Shakespeare in Los Angeles

 SCLA provides Los Angeles with innovative, world-class theatrical productions of Shakespeare and other great works, high-quality arts education and workforce development programs for underserved youth, veterans, and formerly incarcerated people — because arts engagement builds community and changes lives.

-The Shakespeare Center Campaign
+The Shakespeare Center Comprehensive Campaign

 While we are under construction, we will continue to be a home for Inspiring mainstage productions, Empowering education and youth development programs, and community Serving initiatives that uplift our community.